avaneev/a5hash/README.md

 ## Blinding Multiplication

-"Blinding multiplication" (BM) is a common issue in almost all fast hash functions based on NxN bit multiplication involving 2\*N bit input per iteration.
-BM happens during hashing iterations, when one of the input values coincides (via XOR or addition) with a hash function's current state or constants, yielding a zero result.
-While each such hash function tries to handle BM, in general it is impossible to completely "fix" BM without reducing a hash function's performance.
+"Blinding multiplication" (BM), or more broadly, "state cancellation," is a common issue in almost all fast hash functions based on NxN bit multiplication involving 2\*N-bit input per iteration.
+BM happens during hashing iterations when one of the input values coincides (via XOR or addition) with a hash function's current state or constants, resulting in a zero value - the only outcome that poses a problem.
+While each such hash function attempts to handle BM, it is generally impossible to eliminate it completely without reducing a hash function's performance.

+BM should not be confused with the Birthday Paradox problem.
+Statistically, BM is a problem concerning the equality of an arbitrary input and an independent, uniformly distributed value, which has a theoretical probability of `2^-64` for 64-bit variables.

 Statistically speaking, a hash function's state may transiently become zero, and it is a probable outcome.
-However, this becomes problematic if the hash function can't recover from it rapidly and retain the seeded state. `a5hash` instantly recovers from occasional BM within iteration via subsequent addition of `val01` and `val10` constants derived from the unknown initial seed, with its further state being similarly unknown.
+However, this becomes problematic if the hash function can't recover from it rapidly and retain the seeded state. `a5hash` instantly recovers from occasional BM within iteration via the subsequent addition of `val01` and `val10` constants.
+This is not an ad-hoc fix, but a part of the hashing iterations.
+These constants are derived from the unknown initial seed, and the further state of the function remains similarly unknown.
 In contrast, the "unprotected" `rapidhash` does not recover the seed - it becomes zero, and thus the state becomes known (this and the next claim can be verified by carefully examining the `rapid_mum()` function in the context of the source code of `rapidhash`).

 Another issue is that NxN bit multiplication which yields zero, discards half of 2\*N bit input completely, potentially leading to collisions.